rjm49/MachineLearning/README.md

 - be
   - filled out during the day

-**Please note that this is a public repository and public webpage!**
+*Please note that this is a public repository and public webpage.*

 To contribute:
 1. get invited to the [CambridgeALTA](https://github.com/CambridgeALTA) organisational account (ask Paula, Andrew C, Ahmed, Russell)